Hinduism in Malaysia: Fatwa against Yoga

 In 2008, The National Fatwa Council of Malaysia issued a fatwa against Yoga.
 Abdul Shukor Husim, the council's chairman, said: "We are of the view that yoga, which originates in Hinduism, combines a physical exercise, religious elements, chanting and worshipping for the purpose of achieving inner peace and ultimately to be at one with God.
 For us, yoga destroys a Muslim's faith".

 M. Indira Gandhi conversion case

 In 2009, M. Indira Gandhi's husband Pathmanathan converted to Islam and took up the name Muhammad Riduan Abdullah.
 Then he unilaterally converted his three children (one of whom was 11 months old) to Islam without the consent of his wife.
 The Sharia Court also granted custody of children to Riduan.

-The Federal Court on 2016 had ordered the Inspector-General of Police to execute a warrant of arrest for Riduan.
+The Federal Court in 2016 had ordered the Inspector-General of Police to execute a warrant of arrest for Riduan.
 Karan and Tevi have declared themselves Hindus.
 However, Riduan escaped taking Prasana along with him, both of them are still not found.